How to Protect Your Painting from Dust, Sun Damage, and Fading

 Use Varnish

 A large majority of fine painters choose to work in oil paint.
-However, oil paint may get sticky and attract dust easily.
+However, oil paint may get sticky and attract dust from paintings easily.
 This is why regular varnishing of your oil paintings is so important.
-After the paint has cured, a varnish is applied as a transparent protective layer.
+After the paint layer has cured, a varnish is applied as a transparent protective layer.
 Its purpose is to keep your artwork clean and free from dust and debris.
 Using this method can also increase the longevity of an oil painting.
 As an added bonus, it prevents the effects of moisture and ultraviolet light from deteriorating the fabric.
 Varnish also provides another benefit by making your painting more glossy.
 It's important to remember, though, that a wide variety of varnishes are on the market.
 You should only use each one for its intended purpose and on the approved surface.

 Minimize Sun Exposure